30 Types of Nasi Goreng in Malaysia You Must Try

 Here are the most common types of fried rice in Malaysia, with photos.
 I will add on more types as I try the dish when I travel around Malaysia.

-You will be able to impress your Malaysian friends and the restaurant staff with your outstanding knowledge of Nasi Goreng when you place an order for the Best Nasi Goreng.
+You will be able to impress your Malaysian friends and the restaurant staff with your outstanding knowledge of Malaysian English and Malay when you place an order for the Best Nasi Goreng.

 Chinese Style Nasi Goreng in Malaysia

 1. Nasi Goreng Biasa (Normal Fried Rice)

 2. Nasi Goreng Cina (Yong Chow or Yangzhou Fried Rice)

 Nasi Goreng Cina cooked with scrambled eggs, frozen mixed veggies (green peas, diced carrot, and sweet corn) is the least spicy version without any sauce other than a sesame oil dash.